formkit/docs-content/inputs/rating.md

 ## Colors

-In addition to supplying your own icon, you can also specify the color via props.
+In addition to supplying an icon, you can also specify the color via props.
 Setting the `off-color` prop will change the color of the icons when they are not selected.
 The `on-color` prop will change the color of the icons when they are selected:

 <example
 name="Rating"